 For the economic test, you fill in your information once a year.
 We recommend entering them at least every year when you are doing end-of-year financial assessments and statements.

 Roughly speaking, you will spend one hour per test.
-If you carry out the CO2-storage and and Biodiversity tests together in May, you will spend about 2 hours out in the field and 1 hour behind the computer.
+If you carry out the CO2-storage and and Biodiversity tests together in May or June, you will spend about 2 hours out in the field and 1 hour behind the computer.
 The economic test also takes an hour and soil animal life test takes half an hour per plot in the field and 15 minutes on the computer.
 So a small part of the day in total.
 These are averages, but it gives you an idea.

 This is a broad question, and the answer is certainly yes, but it means looking at land use, market, income, time and production in very different ways than usual.
 And that is precisely why there are so many fierce opinions and disapointments, and sometimes even arguments.
 See also question 1: a food forest needs time to start and it must be given that time.
 So it is unrealistic to try, in one year, to make income from a food forest.
 That usually only starts after 5 years or so and then possibly not fully.
 Keep your job during that time, or do something else on another piece of land, or work with volunteers.

 In our annual trainings (in Dutch), the business plan module is precisely about this and we have already seen many interesting, beautiful business models that tell us the answer to this question is yes.
 But, there is no such thing as one recipe, one answer.
 In fact, you must learn to let go of that if you want to arrive at a beautiful business model.